HOW TO FIND AND MAKE SCENERY

-Gaming surface: We had tables, but we need to cover them so that the battlefield lookes inviting to play on.
-For your first event you could buy 6’x4’ (183cm x 122cm) chipboard sheets and laid them on top of folding tables.
-Paint them green with regular emulsion paint from your local DIY store.
-Nowadays, of course, there are several manufacturers of battlements printed on soft rubberised mousemat material.
+The visually detailed way: nowadays, of course, there are several manufacturers of battlements printed on soft rubberised mousemat material, or even vinyl.
 This makes for a vastly superior gaming surface but comes at a cost.
 For your first event you really don’t need to worry about this as it is purely an optional extra.
 It is definitely worth talking to your friends and gaming colleagues to see if they would help you by loaning you their mats/gaming surfaces.

 It is worth pointing out that a lot of the events run in the UK ask each player to bring a selection of terrain with them on the day along with their army (usually the request is for a minimum of 5 pieces).
 This way you can circumnavigate the need to have your own vast collection waiting for tournament use.